Bangladesh University of Engineering and Technology: Rankings

 BUET has been ranked #801–850 in the world, #187 in Asia and #2 in Bangladesh by QS World University Rankings in 2024.

 Library

 BUET central library has a collection of 142,913 items of information materials.
 Among the materials, 125,066 and 17,847 are books and bound periodicals respectively.
 Besides, 152 titles are in the current subscription list of journals.
 Every year, 1500 volumes are added to this library.
 The main reading room of the central library can accommodate 200 students at a time to provide reading facilities of rare and out-of-print books, and also ready reference and prescribed textbooks.
 There are also departmental libraries in each of the departments and institutes and hall libraries in each of the residence halls.

-In February 08, 2025, the name of the central library was changed as 'Shahid Abrar Fahad Library' in the memory of Abrar Fahad.
+On 8 February 2025, the name of the central library was changed as 'Shahid Abrar Fahad Library' in the memory of Abrar Fahad.

 Convocations

 After the independence of Bangladesh and the subsequent name change, the first convocation of the university was held in 1973.
 Since then, convocations have been held in 1976, 1992, 1993, 1997, 2001, 2004, 2005, 2006, 2011 and 2019.